Everyone has their one thing or their one place.

 Not just the water itself, but everything that has come before us.
 The stories carried by old fishing lures.
 Tide-worn timber.
 Weathered maps.
 Handwritten logbooks.
 Shells gathered along the tide line.
 The quiet evidence of lives lived by the sea.

-I have always been curious.
-Curious about who walked these beaches before me.
-Curious about the fishermen who cast a favourite lure hundreds of times.
-Curious about the stories held inside the things we almost walk past.
+I've always been curious about those things.
+Who walked these beaches before me?
+Who cast that favourite lure hundreds of times?
+What stories are held inside the things we almost walk past?

 Daughter of the Drift grew from that curiosity.
 It is my way of bottling moments and ideas before they disappear.